heimrichhannot/contao-widgetcollection/README.md

 # Contao Widget Collection

-> This module is currently only used in a single project and not generally tested.
+> This module is currently only used in a single Contao 3 project and not generally tested.
 Feedback is welcome.

-This module is a collection of contao widgets.
+This module is a collection of contao widgets that add some advanced (backend) validation to the input fields.
 They are designed to use with [Formhybrid](https://github.com/heimrichhannot/contao-formhybrid) module.

 ## Install